XBraid/xbraid/docs/Examples.md

 # Chaotic Lorenz System With Delta Correction and Lyapunov Estimation {#exampleseven}

 This example demonstrates acceleration of XBraid convergence and Lyapunov analysis of a system with Delta correction.
-Familiarity with example @ref exampleone is assumed.
-The example solves the chaotic Lorenz system in three dimensions, defined by the system
+Familiarity with @ref exampleone is assumed.
+This example solves the chaotic Lorenz system in three dimensions, defined by the system
 \f[
    \begin{cases}
-      x' = \sigma (y - x),
+      x' = \sigma (y - x),   \\
-      y' = x (\rho - z) - y,
+      y' = x (\rho - z) - y, \\
       z' = xy - \beta z,
    \end{cases}
 \f]